expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 #### Returns

-Prmise behaves differently on iOS and Android.
+The promise behaves differently on iOS and Android.

-On Android promise resolves with `{type: 'openBrowser'}` if we were able to open browser.
+On Android promise resolves with `{type: 'opened'}` if we were able to open browser.

 On iOS: